 Recently enjoying their 21st birthday, we recommend Kasbah Nightclub.
 A particularly popular haunt for students as it offers a fresher’s week welcoming and a way for you to meet people at your university as well as a chance to drink and enjoy the night with loud music and lots of dancing.

-Another place which we recommend, offers a variety of different prices such as 50% of all drinks before 12:00 am on Fridays and before 11:00 pm on Saturday’s, and it’s called JJ’s.
-This has long been a place that people talk about all the time; maybe it’s the amazing offers they have or the amazing music they have, you’re bound to find something that you like here.
+Another place which we recommend offers a variety of different prices such as 50% of all drinks before 12:00 am on Fridays and before 11:00 pm on Saturday’s, and it’s called JJ’s.
+This has long been a place that people talk about all the time; maybe it’s the amazing offers they have or the fantastic music they have, you’re bound to find something that you like here.